Designing New Worlds with Artova

 Expanding the Design Space

-To support creative exploration, Worldmaker AI generates multiple layout variations from a single prompt.
+To support creative exploration, Artova generates multiple layout variations from a single prompt.

-Each variation represents a different interpretation of the interface structure, allowing designers to compare alternative layout strategies and interaction flows.
+Each variation represents a different interpretation of the interface structure, allowing designers to compare alternative layout strategies, content hierarchies, and interaction flows.

-By presenting multiple possibilities simultaneously, the system expands the design space and encourages experimentation during early ideation.
+By presenting multiple possibilities simultaneously, the system expands the design space and encourages experimentation during the early stages of ideation.

 Purpose